LMsgSendNilSelf/AlgebraicEngine-Fraction/README.md

   <img src="https://github.com/LMsgSendNilSelf/FractionCalculateEngineExample/blob/master/%E7%B4%A0%E6%9D%90/ast.png" alt="抽象树" title="AST">
 </p>

-In fact, the math expression is parsed into one custom nested cluster in code，and then resolve each level group sub expression from inside to outside.
+In fact, the math expression is parsed into one custom nested cluster in coding，and then resolve sub-expression on each level from inside to outside one.

 ------------------------------------------------------------------------
 Tips：

-1. adjust number  ,which is  regarded as fraction through process，such as
+1. adjust number, which is regarded as fraction through process，such as

 	2 convert to 2/1 ;
 	0.2 convert to 2/10;
 	0.9998 convert to 9998/10000

-2. because of object-c without function operator,we need convert operators,such as @"+", to function name,such as "add"
+2. because of object-c without function operator,we need to convert operators to function name, i.e @"+" to "add"

 Todo ：